Farrrrland/RollPacker/files/submission.md

 ## Testbed Environment and Experiments Description
 We provide you with scripts and configurations to reproduce key results in our paper, including:
-- End-to-end evaluation results in Figure 8(a), Figure 9(a) and Figure 10(with a 7B model).
+- End-to-end evaluation results in Figure 8(a), Figure 9(a) and Figure 10(Qwen2.5-7B version).
 - Sensitive analysis in Figure 11.
-- Micro-benchmarks in Figure 13(b-c) and Table 3.
+- Micro-benchmarks in Figure 13(b with Qwen2.5-7B), Figure 13(c) and Table 3.

 *Note 1*: The evaluation results shown in the paper were conducted on NVIDIA H800 clusters with 16-128 GPUs.
 Providing such infrastructure is extremely expensive, so we only provide you with limited resources to train a **Qwen2.5-7B** model with 8K response length, which is the minimal model size exhibited in the paper.
 Micro-benchmarks in Figure 12, as well as the large-scale analysis in Figure 14, are not provided, since they require larger model sizes and more resources.
 Reviewers with access to large-scale resources may replicate these experiments.